When I talk about homeownership, usually I talk about the homeowners responsibility to properly take...

 5 Easy Ways to Create a Smart Home that Works for You

 A smart home allows you to stay connected to your home while you are away, and it can also help with energy management.
 Even builders these days are being challenged to incorporate smart devices into their homes.
 And homeowners want to see that!
 Instead of looking for homes with fancier finishes, homeowners are looking for builders that offer smart upgrades as part of their builder packages.

 They’re convenient, safe, and personally, I think they’re pretty slick.
 But for those of you who are still new to the smart home game, where should you start?
-Here are 5 smart home devices that you should consider for your home.
+Here are 5 ways to get your smart home connected with the right devices.

 A smart lock essentially replaces the need for keys, opting for a digital key.
 Now, there’s still a physical key – but for the most part, you’ll be able to lock and unlock from your phone, or the lock’s touchpad.
 You can also assign family members codes so they can enter your home while you are away.

-I have the Schlage Sense Smart Deadbolt because of the additional security features.
-This one has a built-in alarm system and that means peace of mind!
-A smart lock will also send you notifications when someone enters or leaves the home.
+I have a Smart Deadbolt from Schlage Locks Canada.
+I chose it because of the additional security features it includes.
+Mine has a built-in alarm system that sends me notifications when someone enters or leaves the home.

-I love mine because it means when I’m away from home, and I need someone to come in to walk Charlie or bring in the mail, I can simply send them a digital key, and when they no longer need it – delete their access.
+I love mine because it means when I’m away from home, and I need someone to water the plants or bring in the mail, I can simply send them a digital key, and when they no longer need it – delete their access.
 That means no extra keys floating around.

 I’ve heard from some homeowners who hesitate to add smart locks to their homes because they think they’re a higher security risk.
 A good smart lock is secure from hacking attempts, and when it comes with a strong deadbolt, you’ve got a secure door.